bazel-contrib/rules_nodejs/docs/TypeScript.md

 <h4 id="ts_project-transpiler">transpiler</h4>

-What tool to run that produces the JavaScript outputs.
+A custom transpiler tool to run that produces the JavaScript outputs instead of `tsc`.
-By default, this is the string `tsc`.
-With that value, `ts_project` expects `.js` outputs to be written in the same action that does the type-checking to produce `.d.ts` outputs.
-This is the simplest configuration, however `tsc` is slower than alternatives.
-It also means developers must wait for the type-checking in the developer loop.

-In theory, Persistent Workers (via the `supports_workers` attribute) remedies the slow compilation time, however it adds additional complexity because the worker process can only see one set of dependencies, and so it cannot be shared between different `ts_project` rules.
-That attribute is documented as experimental, and may never graduate to a better support contract.

-Instead of the string `tsc`, this attribute also accepts a rule or macro with this signature:
+This attribute accepts a rule or macro with this signature:
 `name, srcs, js_outs, map_outs, **kwargs`
 where the `**kwargs` attribute propagates the tags, visibility, and testonly attributes from `ts_project`.